arupgsh/mtdna-server-workflow/README.md

 # mtDNA-Server
 This repository includes the new mtDNA-Server workflow starting with BAM files.
-This workflow can be executed locally without the need to transfer any data.
+The workflow can be executed locally without  transfering any data.
 For initial read mapping (FASTQ to BAM), we recommend using [bwa mem](https://github.com/lh3/bwa).

 The publicly available web service [mtDNA-Server](https://mtdna-server.uibk.ac.at) also includes read mapping.